madebits/madebits.github.io/r/nodejs-grunner.md

 * `G.t('t1')` - no dependencies.
 * `G.t('t2', 't1')` - t1 will be run before t2.
-* `G.t('t3', ['t1', 't2'])` - sequential t1 will be run first than t2, and then t3.
+* `G.t('t3', ['t1', 't2'])` - sequential, t1 will be run first than t2, and then t3.
 * `G.t('t4', ['t1', ['t2', 't3'], 't1'])` - t1 will be run first, then t2 and t3 will both start in parallel, then t1 will run again after t2 and t3 are done, and then t4 will run.

-*Parallel* means execution will not block, *sequential* means the execution blocks until all before finish.
-In general, if the dependencies array is considered *level 0* and the first nested arrays as level 1, then the tasks in all *odd* levels of nested arrays are started in parallel and those if *even* levels sequentially.
+*Parallel* means execution will not block, *sequential* means the execution blocks until all tasks before finish.
+In general, if the task dependencies array is considered *level 0* and the first nested arrays as level 1, then the tasks in all *odd* levels of nested arrays are started in parallel and those if *even* levels sequentially.
 Tasks started in parallel have pipe symbol `|` listed in console before their name.
 Nesting level of tasks is shown in console with dots `.` before the task name.

-Circular task dependencies, such as, `G.t('t1', ['t2']); G.t('t2', ['t1']);` direct or indirect will result in failure.
+Circular task dependencies, such as, `G.t('t1', ['t2']); G.t('t2', ['t1']);` direct or indirect, will result in failure.

 ##GRunner Instances

 When you use `let G = require('grunner');` you get *same* per process singleton instance `G` of `GRunner` class.
 This instance `G` is used by default, by all `gfile.js` tasks.
 If you want to use the `grunner` command-line, you should only use this process singleton object to define your tasks.

-For more advanced scenarios, you can create as many `GRunner` instances as needed using code like:
+For more advanced scenarios, you can create as many `GRunner` instances as needed using code such as:

 ```
 let G = require('grunner');